alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Projects are created in the management system by a Research Manager, and an Investigator assigned.

-Research Managers and Investigators may add users to groups corresponding to specific research Projects through the management framework.
+Research Managers and Investigators may add users to groups corresponding to specific research projects through the management framework.

-The Research Manager has the authority to assign Referees and Data Provider Representatives to a Project.
+The Research Manager has the authority to assign Referees and Data Provider Representatives to a project.

 At some tiers, new members of the research team or Referees must also be approved by the Dataset Provider Representative.

-Before joining a Project, Researchers, Investigators and Referees must certify in the management system that they have received training in handling data in the system.
+Before joining a project, Researchers, Investigators and Referees must certify in the management system that they have received training in handling data in the system.

 As required by law, the Dataset Provider Representative must also certify that the organisation providing the dataset has permission from the dataset owner, if they are not the dataset owner, to share it with the Turing, and this should be recorded within the management system database.